 The diagnosis of rheumatoid arthritis is based on a combination of factors, including:

-*Approximately 70% of people with rheumatoid arthritis have the rheumatoid factor antibody in their blood.
-The rheumatoid factor may be present in 5% of people who do not have rheumatoid arthritis.
+* The rheumatoid factor may be present in people who do not have rheumatoid arthritis.
 Other diseases can also cause the rheumatoid factor to be produced in the blood.
 A test called CCP antibody can sometimes help to determine whether the rheumatoid factor antibody is due to rheumatoid arthritis or some other disease.
 That is why the diagnosis of rheumatoid arthritis is based on a combination of several factors and NOT just the presence of the rheumatoid factor in the blood.

 How is rheumatoid arthritis treated?